Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Multirow and other functions/Other features/README.md

 <h3>Navigator-toolbox-hide-by-keypress.uc.js</h3>
 <p>Hides the navigation toolbox when pressing a key (F1 by default) when NOT in fullscreen mode.
 You can change the binded key through the variables inside the file..</p>

-<h3>Switch-to-tab-on-hover.uc.js</h3>
-<p>Lets you switch to another tab just by hovering over it.
-You can specify a delay to wait before switching to the hovered tab inside the file (the variable on top of the file).</p>

 <h3>Test.as.css</h3>
 <p>This is a test file to check that both external non-userchrome css files and js files are loaded through <code>userchrome.xml</code>.
 It draws a red border around all editable elements inside firefox UI.</p>